rajin-khan/curated./December/Scott Yu-Jan/RESEARCH_REPORT.md

 ### Origin Story

+**Traditional Craft Foundation:**
+Before 3D printing, Scott was deeply involved in traditional crafts: **woodworking, glass blowing, casting, and pottery**.
+This foundation in hands-on making informs his entire approach to design and creation.

+**The Catalyst:**
+When Scott moved to downtown Seattle, he lost access to his parents' garage wood shop.
+Wood shop memberships in the city were prohibitively expensive, leaving him "completely deprived of any ways of making stuff."
+As he describes in his foundational video "make your own things" (1M views): *"as a maker not being able to realize any of my ideas or make the things that I want to make this tortured me."*

+**The Solution:**
+3D printing became his salvation.
+Initially, the technology was frustrating ("a lot of late night's troubleshooting print failures, poor quality prints"), but as it improved, it transformed his ability to create.
+More importantly, it democratized making—turning what was once a "privilege only accessible to those with money" into something available to "anyone with an idea."

+**YouTube Journey:**
 Scott's YouTube journey began in 2012, but his channel truly found its voice around 2020 with his breakthrough video "First 24 Upgrades for my Ender 3 Pro - Part 1" (4.2M views).
 This video established his format: detailed, well-produced tutorials that combine practical how-to content with design thinking.

 His decision to leave Google for full-time YouTube creation (documented in "leaving Google for this" - 281K views) represents a significant moment in his career.
 The video shows Scott prioritizing creative fulfillment and independence over corporate stability—a decision that resonates with many in his audience who dream of similar transitions.

+**The Philosophy Video:**
+His video "make your own things" (1M views, 1 year ago) serves as his manifesto, explaining how 3D printing democratized invention and how everyday objects deserve better design.
+This video encapsulates his entire mission and philosophy.

 ### Other Platforms & Achievements